BunnyGamezsc/Lifesteal-Datapack/README.md

 # Lifesteal
 ### by BunnyGamez

-This is my Lifesteal Datapack!
+This Datapack replicates the Lifesteal Plugin in vanilla minecraft!!
+## Download and star this repo!

 Credits:
 <br>